one23four56/backup-google-chat/README.md

 How to set up:
-Run command `npm run init` (make sure not to do `npm init` by accident, it does something different)
+Run command `npm run init` (make sure not to do `npm init` by accident, it does something different) Make sure you have the Forever module installed and accessible via the command line.
+Learn how to do that [here](https://www.npmjs.com/package/forever).

 There are also some npm scripts that make it easier to run.
 They are: